Malleshwaram gets a street art makeover

 Kaapi Kodithiya

-Kaapi Kodithiya, by Enoch Dheeraj Ebenezer.
-Filter coffee is the pride of Malleshwaram and one of the favorite beverages of people in Bangalore.
-This beverage is one connecting link for conversations in Bangalore.
-This is also one of my favorite murals that really captures the emotion of coffee.
-The artist has brought this mural to life with an old ajji (ajji means grandmother in Kannada) pouring filter coffee to cup.
+This is also one of my favourite murals that captures the emotion of coffee.
+The artist has brought this mural to life with an old ajji (ajji means grandmother in Kannada) pouring filter coffee into a cup.

 5 Kappi Kodithiya